Julie Holloman Bio

 His playing credits include playing cello in the Ruby Mountain Symphony while still in high school, cello in the Reno Philharmonic Youth Symphony, principal cello as a 1st semester freshmen in the University of Nevada, Reno orchestra, has performed as a soloist with the Carson Valley Pops orchestra, principal bass in the Carson City Symphony, and has toured regionally with a local hard rock band on electric bass.

 Currently he he plays cello, tenor ukulele, baritone ukulele and electric bass in the Aria trio called Aria 51.
-This group became featured performers for the Pioneer Center Youth Program in 2018/2019.
+This group became featured performers for the Pioneer Center Youth Program in 2018, 2019, and 2022.
 He also arranges music for the group.
-He plays bass in the Carson City Symphony.
+He played bass in the Carson City Symphony.
 He has co-taught a Beginning Uke Workshop at the Reno Aloha Festival from 2016-2019.
 He is a guitar Instructor for the Truckee Meadows Community College, and teaches guitar for the Truckee Meadows Community College Epic Program.
 He co-teaches a beginning Ukulele Class for the Truckee Meadows Community College Epic Program.